fabianishere/pve-edge-kernel/README.md

 ```

 #### Building
-First, create the control file for your kernel:
+First, generate the Debian control file for your kernel by running the following
+in your command prompt:
 ```bash
 debian/rules debian/control
 ```